 F. Discovery of Differences in a Model after a Model has been Determined to be Acceptable by the Commission.
-If the modeling organization discovers any differences between the model as found acceptable by the Commission and the model as provided to and used by its clients, the modeling organization shall without delay notify the Commission in writing describing the differences and the impact on loss costs and probable maximum loss levels.
-The notification shall be accompanied by Forms A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code, A-4, Output Ranges, A-8, Probable Maximum Loss for Florida, and S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled.
+If the modeling organization discovers any differences between the model as found acceptable by the Commission and the model as provided to and used by its clients, the modeling organization shall without delay notify the Commission in writing describing the differences and the impact on hurricane loss costs and hurricane probable maximum loss levels.
+The notification shall be accompanied by Forms V-2, Hurricane Mitigation Measures Range of Changes in Damage, A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), and S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled.
 Additionally, the modeling organization shall state the level of the differences based on the classification scheme below as either Type I, Type II, or Type III differences.

-For purposes of complying with this requirement, a “difference” is anything that results in a model not being exactly the same as the model found acceptable by the Commission under the standards as adopted in this Report of Activities, but does not include interim model updates/revisions as addressed in VI.
+For purposes of complying with this requirement, a “difference” is anything that results in a model not being exactly the same as the model found acceptable by the Commission under the standards as adopted in this Hurricane Standards Report of Activities, but does not include interim model updates/revisions as addressed in VI.
 Review by the Commission, G. Interim Model Updates after a Model has been Determined to be Acceptable by the Commission, updates to geographical data or other interim data updates as addressed in VI.
-Review by the Commission, H. Interim Updates to Geographical or Other Data after a Model has been Determined to be Acceptable by the Commission, or other developmental revisions to the model that are of the nature that would be appropriately reviewed according to the standards and procedures in the next Report of Activities scheduled for publication in 2017.
+Review by the Commission, H. Interim Updates to Geographical or Other Data after a Model has been Determined to be Acceptable by the Commission, model updates as addressed in VI.
+Review by the Commission, J. Model Update for Consistency of Hurricane and Flood Models after the model has been Determined to be Acceptable by the Commission, or other developmental revisions to the model that are of the nature that would be appropriately reviewed according to the standards and procedures in the next Hurricane Standards Report of Activities scheduled for publication in 2019.

 Upon receipt of the modeling organization’s notification and documentation as specified above, the Chair shall consult with at least three members of the Professional Team in order to investigate, determine, and verify the impact of the differences as reported by the modeling organization.

+Differences in hurricane loss costs or hurricane probable maximum loss levels within spreadsheets shall be computed without explicit rounding or truncation of floating point values prior to generating the documentation specified above.
 The type of differences noted shall be classified as falling into one of the following categories:

-Type I: The model is not the exact same model as found acceptable or the submission needs to be revised due to the discovery of inaccuracies or errors, but there are no differences in loss costs for any five digit ZIP Code area and there are no differences in probable maximum loss levels for any return period.
+Type I: The model is not the exact same model as found acceptable or the submission needs to be revised due to the discovery of inaccuracies or errors, but there are no differences in hurricane loss costs for any five digit ZIP Code area and there are no differences in hurricane probable maximum loss levels for any return period.

-Type II: There are differences in one or more loss costs for a five digit ZIP Code area, but such differences do not exceed ±1% and there are changes in probable maximum loss levels for one or more return periods, but such differences do not occur at the rounded third significant digit of the probable maximum loss number.
+Type II: There are differences in one or more hurricane loss costs for a five digit ZIP Code area, but such differences do not exceed ±1% and there are changes in hurricane probable maximum loss levels for one or more return periods, but such differences do not occur at the rounded third significant digit of the hurricane probable maximum loss number.

-Type III: There are differences in one or more loss costs for a five digit ZIP Code area that exceed ±1% or there are changes in probable maximum loss levels for one or more return periods that result in changes at the rounded third significant digit of the probable maximum loss number.
+Type III: There are differences in one or more hurricane loss costs or there are changes in hurricane probable maximum loss levels for one or more return periods that exceed the threshold levels set in Type II.

 In the case of Type I differences: